GLOBAL MARKETS-Global shares rise after Fed meeting notes hint at future rate hikes | Business

 Global shares rose on Wednesday after notes from the U.S. Federal Reserve's early May meeting showed a strong likelihood that the world's most powerful central bank will approve two more half-percentage-point rate hikes in coming months.

 Global shares rose on Wednesday after notes from the U.S. Federal Reserve's early May meeting showed a strong likelihood that the world's most powerful central bank will approve two more half-percentage-point rate hikes in coming months.
-All participants at the Federal Reserve's May 3-4 policy meeting backed a half-percentage-point rate increase to combat inflation, which is at 40-year highs in the United States.
-They agreed inflation had become a key threat to the economy's performance and was at risk of racing higher without action by the U.S. central bank, minutes of the session showed.
+Wall Street ended higher as investors were heartened by the fact that policymakers at the Fed unanimously felt the U.S. economy was very strong as they grappled with reining in inflation without triggering a recession.

 Nicholas Colas, cofounder of DataTrek Research, said the U.S. markets, which have whipsawed in recent weeks, will bottom once the Fed indicates inflation has started to ease.
 "The Fed is using stock prices as a primary tool in their fight against inflation," Colas wrote in a note Wednesday.
 "Lower stock prices tell companies to stop hiring so aggressively and feeding wage inflation.
 They also create a reverse wealth effect, which should curtail consumer spending."

-The U.S. dollar index - which measures the currency against six major rivals - snapped a two-day losing streak to rise 0.305%, with the euro down 0.43% at $1.0688.
-European bond markets were largely in a holding pattern, after European Central Bank chief Christine Lagarde gave her strongest hint yet that it will soon deliver its first interest rate hikes in over a decade.
+The U.S. dollar index - which measures the currency against six major rivals - snapped a two-day losing streak to rise 0.393%.
+The euro was down 0.56% at $1.0674.
+DISLOCATION

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)